datamindedbe/academy-capstone/README.md

 You can submit the job to the following queue: `academy-capstone-winter-2022-job-queue`

 ### Step 4: Scheduling through MWAA
-To conclude this capstone project, you will setup an Airflow environment and upload a DAG that triggers your AWS Batch job.
+To conclude this capstone project, create a DAG that triggers your AWS Batch job and upload it to an MWAA environment created for you.

-Navigate to MWAA in the AWS console and create a new environment.
-Apply the following configuration:
+You will find you environment by navigating to MWAA in the AWS console under the name `<YOUR_USER_NAME>-mwaa-env`.
+Upload your DAG to the following folder: `test2-mwaa-env`.
-- Naming convetion and tags still apply
-- VPC: vpc-academy-capstone-winter-2022
-- S3 Bucket: `s3://dataminded-academy-capstone-resources`
-- DAGs folder: s3://dataminded-academy-capstone-resources/{YOUR_AWS_USERNAME}/dags
-- Switch `web server access` to `Public network`
-- UNcheck `create new security group` and select `academy-capstone-winter-2022-mwaa-sg` under the existing SG dropdown menu
-- Check all logs and set log level to INFO
-- Select `academy-capstone-winter-2022-mwaa-role` as the execution role

-Creation of an MWAA environment can take up to 20 minutes.
-Following successful creation you can access the Airflow Web UI through the link in the console.
+You can access the Airflow Web UI through the link in the console.

-Finally, create a DAG that triggers a batch job and upload it in the previously specified DAG folder on S3.
-It should pop up in the Airflow UI where you can trigger it manually.
+After a successful upload, your DAG should be visible in the Airflow UI.

 If the Airflow triggered Batch job ran successfully: Congratulations!
 You've completed the Data Minded Academy Capstone!

-## Bonus: Writing and scheduling an air quality data ingest job
+## Bonus 1: Writing and scheduling an air quality data ingest job
 In case you finished the capstone but want to expand your pipeline, feel free to create an ingest job which fetches air quality data and stores it in S3.
 To this end, have a look at the [openaq project](https://openaq.org/#/).
 They expose a public API which can be called to retrieve air quality metrics filtered on a set of parameters.
 (Note: We used this API to gather the raw files you transformed and loaded into Snowflake)
 You can ingest your data to the following S3 location `s3://dataminded-academy-capstone-resources/{YOUR_USER_NAME}/ingest/`

+## Bonus 2: Build dashboards through SQL queries on Snowsight
+With the transformed weather data available on Snowflake, login on Snowflake and navigate to Snowsight.
+The team wants you to perform a couple analysis through SQL and build an insightful graph for each of them:
+1) Show the monthly maximum values of each air quality metric
+2) Compare the daily max of each metric to its 7-day historic maximum.
+You will require window functions

 Feel free to tackle this however you want and we are here to help!
->>>>>>> main